 1959 - Fr.
 Donald Denman is appointed as Pastor of St. Joseph Parish with Fr.
 James Dieringer as his assistant.
 During the school year, Fr.
 Paul Parrington resides at St. Joseph the Worker.

-1961 - In June, St. Joseph School produces its first graduating class.
-There are 26 students who graduate.
+1961 - In June, St. Joseph School produces its first graduating class of twenty-six students.

 1963 - Fr.
 Dieringer is replaced by Fr.
 Carl Flach.